sandra-calvo/IoT/README.md

 5. If you want to save the sensor data to a database just drag and drop the Cloudant node from the palette and connect it with the function node.
 Double click on the Cloudant node and give your database a name.
 Then click on Done.
 ![](/screenshots/Picture21.png?raw=true)

-This should be your flow:
+This should be your device flow:
 ![](/screenshots/Picture22.png?raw=true)

-Remember to click on 'Deploy' to save the changes.
+Remember to click on **'Deploy'** to save the changes.

 We are going to add new nodes to the Node-RED palette directly from the Node-RED window.
 For this lab we need the following nodes: